Normal forms of random braids: Normal form

-The inner loop in line~\ref{NF:Alg:inner-loop} pushes the change to $x_i$ through the prefix of the word up to that point, so the contents of the loop will be executed $\pd(x_1 x_2 \cdots x_{i-1}, x_i)$ times.
-Hence, by \autoref{Conj:BEPD} this loop is expected to take a constant amount of time.
-The two outer loops have at most $k$ iterations with each iteration taking a constant expected run time, hence the whole algorithm has linear expected run time. \end{proof}
+The inner loop in line~\ref{NF:Alg:inner-loop} pushes the change triggered by multiplication by some~$x_l$ through the normal form of $x_1 x_2 \cdots x_{l-1}$, so the body of the loop will be executed $\pd(x_1 x_2 \cdots x_{l-1}, x_l)$ times.
+Hence, by \autoref{Conj:BEPD}, this loop is expected to take a constant amount of time.
+The two outer loops have at most~$k$ iterations with each iteration taking constant expected time, hence the whole algorithm has linear expected running time. \end{proof}

 \autoref{Fig:gen-mean-pd} shows the mean penetration distance of each generator for $n=30$ and a word length of 2048.
 A similar shape can be seen for the other values of~$n$.
-We see that not only is the mean penetration distance longer for uniformly random braids, but also the ratio of longest to shortest is significantly larger: For uniformly random words the ratio is less than 2, but for uniformly random braids it is greater than 10. \commS{ \begin{itemize} \item Any (plausible) reason/explanation for this? \end{itemize} }
+We see that not only is the mean penetration distance longer for uniformly random braids, but also the ratio of longest to shortest is significantly larger: For uniformly random words the ratio is less than~2, but for uniformly random braids it is greater than~10.